rosettadb/dbt-studio/README.md

 Download the latest release for your OS from the [Releases Page](https://github.com/rosettadb/dbt-studio/releases) and follow the instructions to get started.

-No prior Python or dbt installation required.
+No prior Python or dbt™ installation required.

 ---